 You should be looking at your insurance coverage and your portfolio at least once a year, and additionally during major life changes like becoming an empty nester.
 Review your policies and investments and make adjustments to your mix of investments to meet your long-term needs for building wealth.
 Even if your goals remain the same, you may need to rebalance your portfolio if changes in the market have shifted the percentage of your portfolio that is allocated to stocks, bonds, and other investments.

 Working with an experienced financial professional you can trust is one of the easiest ways to help assure you’re making the best decisions to create the kind of financial future you want.
-Your financial representative can discuss all your options, recommend ones that best meet your individual needs, and help you stay on track to achieve your goals.
+Your financial professional can discuss all your options, recommend ones that best meet your individual needs, and help you stay on track to achieve your goals.

 Need some help?

-Find a financial professional near you who can help
+Find a financial professional near you who can help.

 Guardian, its subsidiaries, agents, and employees do not provide tax, legal, or accounting advice.
 Consult your tax, legal, or accounting professional regarding your individual situation.